jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 Were you expecting "number"?
 Whoops!

-On top of that, it will throw an error if you try to use `new` with the constructors of the 2 newer primitive types, BigInt and Symbol.
+On top of that, it will throw an error if you try to use `new` with the constructors of the 2 newer primitive types, `BigInt` and `Symbol`.

 As a general rule, using the constructors of primitive types to create objects is a bad idea; however, you **can** use the constructors as simple functions to cast values from one type to another: